hyundonk/amazon-opensearch-ingestion-with-fluent-bit/README.md

 ## Scenario 2.
 Using AWS IAM Roles Anywhere

 This scenario is for using temporary credential that AWS IAM Roles Anywhere provides in non-AWS environment.
-This demo is described for explanation but usually not recommended as it is long-term credential which can add security risk and operational complexity in creating/distributing/renewing long-term credential in secure way.

 ### Pre-requisites